Savannah College of Art & Design

 Moneta performs a credit review and a credit check.
 The user is then presented with the information from the review and they are shown credit recovery options.
 The plan is developed while considering the user’s income, debt amount, and credit score.
 Upon opting into the service and agreeing to the terms the user will be consulted by a debt specialist and credit counselor to create a recovery plan.
 The app facilitates the user’s payment plan and visualizes a structured recovery plan.

 Microloans are funds crowd- sourced by Moneta, lent to users for emergency loans, small business, or educational needs.
 Stage Three users will be encouraged to explore investment opportunities.
 Moneta charges the loan recipient 3% on the principal amount and provides the investors with a guarantee return of 1.5%.
 Moneta keeps the remaining 1.5% to cover expenses incurred during the service.

 The project is designed as an actionable business plan.

 Managing either a checking or savings account, the underbanked mostly use mobile devices since 70% have mobile phones. - Board of Governors of the Federal Reserve System, “Consumers and Mobile Financial Services”, March 2014

-The Moneta app allows users to monitor funds, access budgeting tools, change account/profile setting, access educational tools, and schedule appointments at the community center.
+Allows users to monitor funds, access budgeting tools, change account/profile setting, access educational tools, and schedule appointments at the community center.
 Also monetize funds remotely and file missing card reports and receive assistance with service issues.

-The Moneta Card works much like a pre-paid credit card but has an attached to a user profile to allow for card replacement if lost and access to cash extraction at Micro Banks and conventional ATMs.
+Works like a pre-paid credit card but has an attached to a user profile to allow for card replacement if lost and access to cash extraction at Micro Banks and conventional ATMs.